10 useful sites to help you design an amazing blog

 It gives you both the hex code and RGB codes and you get lots of colour options and variations.
 You can truly create the custom colour scheme you want with this site!

 Has the same options as paletton but also has an explore page where you can find the colour schemes of other creators.
 Already have a colour in mind?
-Try searching by the HTML-code to find how others have used the colors in combinations!
-(Simply chose the copy option to open a colour scheme and either edit it or get the codes!)
+Try searching by the HTML-code to find how others have used the colours in combinations!
+(Simply choose the copy option to open a colour scheme and either edit it further to fit your blog and get the codes!)

 This one is for those who are not afraid to get a little technical.
 W3schools is a great resource for learning HTML but also to get pieces of code to improve your pages.
-I used this site so much when I was making over my web pages!
+I used this site so much when I was giving my web pages a make-over!

 Need some inspiration for your site?
 Check out the best designs to see what is in and get inspired.
-They even have a page, especially for WordPress themes!
-A personal favourite, however, is the workspace page (even if that has nothing to do with web design).
+They even have a page all on WordPress themes.
+A personal favourite, however, is the workspace page (even though that has nothing to do with web design).

 And a bonus one!

 The final resource is this amazing blog by Marianne that helps you not only with design questions but also walks you through many technical issues and more.
 I get surprised again and again by what I can do myself for my blog with her tutorials and insights!

 I think designing your own blog is wonderful and great and I learned a lot from it.
 But the occasional tool is really helpful because you can’t be a star at everything!
 I hope these prove to be helpful and that there are some that you hadn’t heard of before.